jpforcioli/github_howto_jsonrpc_api/012_cli_script_management.rst

                 ]
               }

-   - For a CLI script run against a specific device
+   - For a CLI script executed against a specific device

      .. tab-set::